hernanmd/BioSmalltalk/repository/BioSupport.package/BioSampleCollection.class/README.md

-Represents a Collection of BioSample.
+Represents a generic container of biological samples.